 Their work represents newness, innovation and artistic vision in modern craftsmanship.
 All products are made in Spain with local components by uniquely talented artisans, celebrating excellence in craftsmanship.

-Samantha's grandmother has been a traditional kilt maker in Scotland for over 40 years and through Samantha's teenage years she would observe her grandmother expertly tailoring Kilts, trousers and other traditional staples from fine Scottish tartan.
-Samantha has continued the tradition and re-appropriated the style into her modern wardrobe.
+Her grandmother has been a traditional kilt maker in Scotland for over 40 years and through Samantha’s teenage years she would observe her grandmother expertly tailoring Kilts, trousers and other traditional staples from fine Scottish tartan.

 Gabriela Coll Garments focuses on the way of dressing and the value of garments, while working through Series.
 Each Series is the result of concrete imagery, they do not follow any season or have a fixed number of pieces and are always permanently available.